terminatorul/perl-ODBC/README.md

 ## Notification messages
 `ODBC` module will send notifications for informational SQLState values (error class '01000') reported by the Driver Manager.
 These notifications are exception classes of the form `X::ODBC::SQLInfo[$sqlcode]`, that inherit from the standard `CX::Warn` class.

 The intended use is for the application to handle these notifications in a Perl 6 `CONTROL` phaser, that would maybe display the message to the console and then `.resume` the exception.
-With the current issues with Perl 6 implementation, the `CONTROL` phaser must also handle the standard `CX::Warn` exception in a similar fasion, for example:
+With the current issues in Perl 6 language implementation, the `CONTROL` phaser must also handle the standard `CX::Warn` exception in a similar fasion, for example:

 ```perl6
 use X::ODBC;